-A key part of building momentum to address our fiscal and economic challenges is educating Americans, raising awareness, and inspiring action.
-The Peterson Foundation works to engage experts, elected officials and citizens alike, building support and the will to advance policy reforms that support a vibrant economic future.
+A key part of building momentum to address our fiscal and economic challenges is educating Americans, raising awareness and inspiring action.
+The Peterson Foundation works to engage experts, elected officials and citizens alike, building consensus and the will to advance policy reforms that support a vibrant economic future.

 The PGPF Fiscal Internship program offers full-time paid internships to a select group of college and graduate school students interested in fiscal policy.
 Interns live and work in Washington D.C. for ten weeks during the summer, while gaining professional experience, skills, and contacts that will serve them throughout their careers.
 Past participating organizations have included:

 Since 2008, the Peterson Foundation has launched national advertising campaigns at key moments in the policy debate to remind voters and lawmakers of what’s at stake.
 These campaigns have included television, print, radio and digital advertising centered on timely issues like fiscally responsible tax reform and the economic gains that are possible if we address our debt.

 The Peterson Foundation engages with a lively community through its various social media platforms, including: